itxKAE/Video-Steganography/README.md

 5. System outputs the frames where Steganography has been detected

-**Note: False-positive may occur if small amount of hidden data exists within the frame**
+**Note 1 : False-positive may occur if small amount of hidden data exists within the frame**

+**Note 2: Despite missing some frames, the detection for image steganography are detected as accurate as possible**

 ---